THE POWER OF RESEARCH, INNOVATION & SOCIAL ENTERPRISING

 - High-quality interaction: participants must trust each other and openly communicate, with a willingness to accept conflict

-Also deciding which problems to tackle is an important part of a successful team management (Peacock, G., 2016).
-Choose issues that need a collective, cross-boundary expertise.
+Also deciding which problems to tackle is an important part of successful team management (Peacock, G., 2016).
+Choose issues that need collective, cross-boundary expertise.
 Avoid issues that could be handled by individual business units or functions, as these problems or opportunities can be addressed as part of business-as-usual.

-Process of resolving problems
+The process of resolving problems

-- Openness to talking about problem: It is important to have an openness to problem solving (Cook, R and Jenkins, A., 2014).
+- Openness to talking about the problem: It is important to have an openness to problem-solving (Cook, R and Jenkins, A., 2014).
 Great problem-solving begins with being able to acknowledge problems without judgement.
 Hidden problems don’t get fixed and keep organizations from reaching their objectives.

 - Willingness to see problems wherever they may be: Before you can acknowledge a problem, you have to be aware of it.
 Identifying problems, particularly before they grow into a crisis, is a skill that can be learned (Cook, R and Jenkins, A., 2014).

-- Commitment to approaching problems methodically: (Cook, R and Jenkins, A., 2014).
+- Commitment to approaching problems methodically (Cook, R and Jenkins, A., 2014).
 An effective process for identifying and solving problems involves five steps:

 - Define the problem.
 Clarify what should be happening and what is happening.
 The gap between the two is where the problem lies.
 Defining the problem well ensures that the team has a shared understanding of the real issue.